vgundala/pomodoro-lock/docs/README.md

 ## How It Works

 ### Work Period (configurable, default: 30 minutes)
-1. Shows a small, draggable timer in the bottom-left corner
+1. Shows a small, draggable timer with "Pomodoro Lock" title
 2. Counts down from work time (configurable)
 3. Sends notification 2 minutes before break
+4. Can be minimized to system tray

 ### Break Period (configurable, default: 5 minutes)
 1. Creates full-screen overlays on ALL connected displays